marklogic/flux/docs/import/splitting.md

 ### Using an XPath expression

-For XML source documents, you can specify an [XPath expression](https://en.wikipedia.org/wiki/XPath) via the `--splitter-xpath` option.
+For XML documents, you can select text to split by specifying an [XPath expression](https://en.wikipedia.org/wiki/XPath) via the `--splitter-xpath` option.
 As a single XPath expression can be used to select text in multiple locations, this option only accepts a single value.

-As an example, consider an XML document with at least the following content:
+As an example, consider an XML document with the following content:

 ```
 <root>